draeder/random-walk/README.md

 walk.get("walk", params)
 ```
 ##### Params
-The `params` variable is an optional object that can be passed in to change the numbers returned and how quickly they are returned.
+The `params` object is an optional object that can be passed in to change the numbers returned and how quickly they are returned.

 If `params` is not passed, defaults will be used.

+`pseudo` is boolean and can be `false` for real random numbers (default), or `true` for pseudo random numbers

+`rate` can be any number, or an object `{min: 50, max: 100}` to specify min and max which will randomly vary the rate.
+The default is `100`

+`type` changes how random-walk returns the numbers.
+Either `negative` negative numbers only, `positive` positive numbers only, or `normal` both positive and negative numbers (default)

+`base` is the base number, which might also be consered a "mean" or "average" you would like to simulate.
+You may use any number.

+`scale` describes the fraction applied to the random-walk result. `100` means the result will be applied as a percentage.
+If you would like to increase the "volatility" of the result, decrease the number below 100.
+If you would like to decrease the "volatility" of the result, increase the number above 100.

+###### Example
 ```
 let params = {
     pseudo: false,   // Boolean: false = real random numbers (default), or true = psuedo random numbers